-But before we can arrive at our destination of the perfect daily routine we need a map to get us there.
+But before we can arrive at our destination of figuring out how plan our perfect day, we need a map to get us there.

-The first step in designing our perfect daily routine is to look at our existing one.
+The first step when it comes to learning how to plan your day is to look at your existing one.
 I want you to track all your activities for a whole week.
 Don’t get OCD with this and decide you’re going to do it forever.
 You’re not a machine.

 You’d be tracking so much you’d have to figure out how to track the time you spend tracking, and that just makes my head hurt…

-There are two ways of tracking your daily routines.
+There are two ways of tracking your day.
 The first is with a watch, a pen and pad, but that’s old school.

 What’s also cool about the app is that it also has a goal functionality so you can allocate set amounts of time you want to spend on each activity.
 For now though, just track your REGULAR week.

-We don’t want to spend too much time analysing our days here.
+We don’t want to spend too much time analyzing our days here.
 We first design our perfect week, and then reverse engineer our perfect day based on averages.
-The problem most people fall into when they try creating their perfect daily routine is that they forget that not all days in the week will look the same.
+The problem most people fall into when they try creating their perfect daily schedule is that they forget that not all days in the week will look the same.

-When fitting socialising into your routine where does it go?
+When fitting socializing into your routine where does it go?
 Morning?
 Evening?
 If you’re like me, neither.
-I’m too busy (introverted) to socialise every day, so I make up for it by dedicating 10 hours to it once a week.
+I’m too busy (introverted) to socialize every day, so I make up for it by dedicating 10 hours to it once a week.